 Of course that misses the point entirely, doesn’t it?

 My favourite part of the Bible is Romans 8.
 Other people have favourite verses, and I have a favourite chapter.
 Maybe even a favourite book – I do love Romans.

 If you have never read it in the version called The Message, I invite you to take a few moments and do so.
 Open your mind and try to forget what you may have been taught.
 The Living Bible is another version that puts the words – which sadly, many of us have heard too many times to actually hear them properly – into language we can understand.

 If you’d rather listen to Romans 8 than read, I have this downloaded onto a USB stick and listen to it when I’m driving.

 Now that you’ve read or listened to that, let’s get back to our example.

 In that letter, Paul is pretty clear that we have no ability to avoid the Coffee on our own power.
-In another piece of his writings, he notes that “What I would not do, I do.
+In another piece of his writings, he notes that before Christ, his life was defined by “What I would not do, I do.
 And what I would do, I do not.”

 There’s a very simple answer, though.